antoniguedes/Python_data_cleaning_EDA_analysis_visualization_Pandas_projects/README.md

 # 🧹📊 Python Data Manipulation with Pandas & co: Cleaning, EDA, Analysis, Visualization Projects

-Welcome to the **Python Data Cleaning, EDA, Analysis & Visualization Repository**!
-This repository brings together a curated collection of hands-on projects demonstrating how to clean, explore, analyze, and visualize data using Python and the Pandas library.
+- This repository brings together a collection of hands-on projects demonstrating how to clean, explore, analyze, and visualize data using Python and the Pandas library.
+- It is here to showcase my abilities in Python as a Data Analyst for potential employers.
+- Whether you’re learning data cleaning for the first time or looking for reusable code snippets and project inspiration, this repo can be a practical, skill-focused resource for Python data projects.

 ---